Flintma/Capstone_AccidentPrediciton/README.md

 LinearSVC	0.7045	60.1778
 Considering this is only a quit mini dataset and our purpose is scaling this up to the total 12G dataset, so, the logistic regression is the best model from now on in this project.

-Please check my blog post to get more details, here is the link.